noahkw/acmetk/docs/development.rst

 Each test has a corresponding section in the :code:`debug.yml` that configures the tested apps.
 The section's name is defined by the property :attr:`config_sec` that each test overrides.

-To run any of these, the *acme_broker* package first needs to be installed:
+To run any of these, the *acmetk* package first needs to be installed:

 .. code-block:: bash
     :substitutions: